rapidsai/dask-cuda/docs/source/ucx.rst

 In the list below we describe the relevant Dask configurations for using UCX with Dask-CUDA.

 .. note::
     These options can also be used with mainline Dask/Distributed outside of Dask-CUDA, however, we recommend using Dask-CUDA when possible.
-See the Specializations for GPU Usage section for details on the benefits of using Dask-CUDA.
+See the :doc:`Specializations for GPU Usage <specializations>` page for details on the benefits of using Dask-CUDA.

 - ``DASK_UCX__CUDA_COPY=True`` (default: ``False``): *Always required for UCX*, adds ``cuda_copy`` to ``UCX_TLS`` -- required for all CUDA transfers in UCX, both intra- and inter-node;